walmartlabs/walmart-cla/README.md

-# OneOps Community CLA Repository
+# Walmart CLA Repository

-OneOps repository to keep track of CLAs from contributors.
+A repository to keep track of CLAs from contributors.